 The applicant is proposing to add a front porch, 8 feet, 4 inches wide by 4 feet of depth, with a gable roof design that is intended to extend the architectural features of the existing entry, allowing a view of the existing architectural features of the front door.
-The 4 feet of depth will bring the porch to 21 feet 4 inches of the front property line, which will meet the required 20 foot front yard setback.
-The materials are proposed to blend with the exterior of the house.
-Architectural shingles will be used on the new roofing over the porch.
+The 4 feet of depth will bring the new roofing over the porch.
 The porch base will be concrete with steps and posts similar to porch designs that are evident on adjacent homes.
 The posts will be 6 x 6 with a Hardie trim exterior.
 Also proposed is the construction of a 15 foot wide by 12 foot deep deck to be added to the rear of the house.
 The deck will be covered with a gabled roof that is intended to blend with the exterior of the house and use materials that will blend with the house.
 The deck material will be standard pressure treated decking.

-RECOMMENDATION Staff recommends approval of the application with the following conditions:
+Staff recommends approval of the application with the following conditions:

-Please provide a site plan showing the proposed deck with distance from property lines.
+- 1. Please provide a site plan showing the proposed deck with distance from property lines. - 2.
 Notify staff of any changes during construction.